Fringe-wearing Wyoming trial lawyer Gerry Spence dies at 96

-Spence, 96, died late Wednesday surrounded by friends and family at his home in Montecito, California, according to a statement from colleagues and family.
+Spence, 96, died late Wednesday surrounded by family at his home in Montecito, California, according to a family statement.

+“We are proud of his legacy and his contributions to the world, but most importantly, we are proud to be part of the family he built with love.
+We feel this loss deeply and we will carry him with us always,” read the statement from granddaughter Tara Spence McClatchey.

+Spence dedicated his life to fighting for the rights and freedom of ordinary people, colleague Joseph H. Low IV said in a statement.

-“No lawyer has done as much to free the people of this country from the slavery of its new corporate masters,” Joseph H. Low IV, vice president and chief instructor at the Gerry Spence Method school for trial lawyers, said in the statement.
+“No lawyer has done as much to free the people of this country from the slavery of its new corporate masters,” said Low, vice president and chief instructor at the Gerry Spence Method school for trial lawyers.

 A polished raconteur with a gravelly voice whose trademark suede fringe jacket advertised his Wyoming roots, Spence was once among the nation's most recognizable trial attorneys.